celalaygar/Spring-Boot-2-3/README.md

 #### 4 - springboot-(REST_API_QUERY)
 how to use RequestMethod.POST, RequestMethod.PUT, RequestMethod.DELETE and RequestMethod.GET
 ###### you can experiment  with JUNİT on PersonelClinicRestControllerTest.java  (src/test/java/com/javaegitimleri/app/web/)
+######  you can try runnuing the methods with run as -> Junit Test in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java

 #### 5 - springboot-with-h2-database (REST_API_QUERY)
 how to use h2 database.